gamzrdogane/Conditioned-3D-Deep-Kriging-with-Locally-Varying-Anisotropy/README.md

 ### Overview of DeepKriging (DK) Structure in This Study
 ![Figure7](https://github.com/user-attachments/assets/15386a99-327f-45c5-9869-e93e7632f673)

-## Comparative Framework
+## HFM-based shortest path distance (SPD)
-The conceptual diagram below illustrates the comparative framework between Euclidean and HFM-based SPD, as modified from [Bogrash et al., 2023](https://www.earthdoc.org/content/papers/10.3997/2214-4609.202335075).
-In this model, the HFM-based shortest path distance (SPD) is integrated into the embedding layer, replacing the kernel basis functions traditionally used in DK.
+The conceptual diagram below illustrates the comparative framework between Euclidean and HFM-based SPD (modified from [Bogrash et al., 2023](https://www.earthdoc.org/content/papers/10.3997/2214-4609.202335075)).
+In the C-DK+LVA model, HFM-based SPD captures the direction and magnitude of anisotropy from the LVA field and integrates it into the embedding layer, replacing the traditional kernel basis functions used in DK.

 ![Figure3](https://github.com/user-attachments/assets/b39c7a13-32ce-45d4-b516-6e0860a3d504)